JerryI/wljs-docs/docs/frontend/instruction.md

 It comes with a launcher, that takes care about all updates, files extension association and etc. Also see [releases](https://github.com/JerryI/wolfram-js-frontend/releases) page for more portable installation bundles (no docs).

+For all options fully offline work is 100% possible.

 ## Server application
 Since this is a web-based application, you can also run on a server.
 User interface is  reachable from any modern browser.
 Clone a master branch and run `wolframscript`